Field Experiments

 1. Sexual Harassment in Public Spaces and Policing: Experimental Evidence from Urban India (with Sofia Amaral, Girija Borker, Nathan Fiala, Anjani Kumar, and Maria Micaela Sviatschi)

-Partners & Donors: World Bank, JPAL CVI, IFMR, Princeton University, ifo Institute, Hyderabad City Police
+Partners & Donors: World Bank, JPAL-CVI, JPAL-GEA, IFMR, University of Connecticut, Princeton University, ifo Institute, Hyderabad City Police

 Location: Telangana, India